IEA Wind TCP Task 31

 How much does it cost to subscribe?

-A participation fee of €8333 per year and per country is established to cover the management costs of the Task.
-You can share this fee with other partners from your country.
+A participation fee of €8333 per year and per country was established to cover the management costs of the Task.

 What kind of involvement is expected from a participant?